 Know your muscles

-Get comfortable with compound exercises
+Get comfortable with key exercises

 Start off simple

 There’s no need to make things complex.
 Double dumbbell overhead raises with Bulgarian split squats and a plate rotation.
 Leave it out.
-Simple compound exercises are straight forward to do, easy to track progress and very efficient.
+Simple compound exercises are straightforward to do, easy to track progress and very efficient.

 Once you gain confidence in your skill and ability, maybe you’ll want to introduce different variations of exercise.
 But for now, keeping it simple is the best way to get started.